matrn/CSV-to-HTML-with-SUM/README.md

 ## Getting Started

-After downloading this repository open file named index.html, this file is example os usage.
+After downloading this repository open file named index.html, this file is example of usage.

+## Files
+ * index.html - example of usage
+ * csv2html.js - javascript file with functions
+ * test_data.csv - example CSV data

 ## CSV file structure

-1. row are types of columns - str = string, sum = sum function will be applied
+1. row are types of columns - str = string, sum = sum function
 2. row are names of columns
 3. and everything else are data

 ## HTML table structure
-1\. row are names from 2. row of CSV file
+First row are names from second row of CSV file
 Last row are sum function results - if no sum is declared in first row this row will not be showed, unit will be parsed from 3. row and specific column

 ## Functions